 2 cups peeled and diced potatoes (2 medium red or Yukon gold potatoes, not Russet)

 1/2 tbls parsley flakes

 1 tsp garlic powder

 In a large sauce pan over medium-high heat, melt butter and saute' shallots several minutes or until translucent but not browned.
 Slowly whisk in flour, then add chicken bone broth or stock and mix until well blended.

-Stir in cream, potatoes, corn, garlic powder, parsley flakes, and course-ground black pepper; cook until mixture reaches a low bowl, just beginning to bubble up some, stirring often.
+Stir in cream, potatoes, corn, garlic powder, parsley flakes, and course-ground black pepper; cook until mixture reaches a low boil, just beginning to bubble up some, stirring often.
 Reduce heat to low and cook until potatoes are cooked through and softened; stir in crumbled bacon and cheese, and cook until cheese is melted.
-Remove from heat and serve immediately while pipping hot.
+Remove from heat and serve immediately while piping hot.

 Refrigerate any leftovers.